 Monument’s Community is available 24/7, and is completely anonymous.
 Share your challenges and questions with other people who are navigating sobriety or moderation.
-Monument also provides therapist-moderated alcohol support groups on a range of topics, including navigating moderation.
+Monument also provides therapist-moderated online alcohol support groups on a range of topics, including navigating moderation.
 With Monument, you can feel empowered to make progress on your own terms, while knowing you have a holistic support network cheering you on.

 Moderation in the time of Coronavirus

 5. Find and Maximize What Brings You Joy